 GCP-managed keys.
 These keys are used by Cloud Platform services such as App Engine and Compute Engine.
 These keys cannot be downloaded.
-Google will keep the keys and automatically rotate them daily.
+Google will keep the keys and automatically rotate them on an approximately weekly basis.

 For user-managed keys, you need to make sure that you have processes in place to address key management requirements such as: